jochenjonc/JxK.HomeAutomation/README.md

 # Jxk.HomeAutomation
-Windows 10 IoT Core application for the RaspberryPI that controls Velux blinds
+Windows 10 IoT Core application for the Raspberry Pi that controls Velux blinds, see the [wiki](https://github.com/jochenjonc/JxK.HomeAutomation/wiki) for more information.